 Evolution and Behavioural Biology

-Before moving to Australia I completed both my Master’s and Bachelor’s at the University of Antwerp, Belgium.
+Before moving to Australia I completed both my Master’s and Bachelor’s at the University of Antwerp in Belgium.
 During this time I studied animal personalities in birds for my Master’s thesis and took part in a project on urbanisation and island effects in lizards.

 University of Tasmania, Australia